Programme/Approved Electives for 2026/27

 No

 The Enhanced Paramedic Practice module provides you with in-depth knowledge and comprehensive, critical understanding of the scope of contemporary paramedic practice.
 Clinical skills, simulation and multidisciplinary team working are central to the module, therefore, you will be afforded the opportunity to learn alongside a range of other health professions and medical students from across the wider School and Faculty.
 Assessment requirements for the module are designed to measure your ability to provide holistic care to a diverse range of patient groups.
-Students who successfully complete this module will be able to apply a range of techniques and skills for the management of a range of patients in unscheduled, urgent, and emergency care in both the out-of-hospital and in-hospital settings.
+Students who successfully complete this module will be able to apply a range of techniques and skills for the management of a range of patients in unscheduled, urgent, and emergency care in a range of settings.

 Aims